rtp-gcp/Keras-Philosophy/README.md

 The original paper is [here](docs/nerfpaper.pdf)

-# Guide to this repo
+# Guide to the repo

 * data dir
     - csv files.